Gabya06/sentiment_analysis_glassdoor/README.md

 * TextBlob allows us to see the sentiment for each word using sentiment_assessment, so we can get a better understanding of how words are scored

-Finding the polarity and subjectivity in a string using TextBlob can be done quite simply:
+Finding the polarity and subjectivity in a string using TextBlob can be done in a few lines of code:

 ```python
 sample_string = df.clean_review.iloc[0]